MetalPetal/MetalPetal/README.md

 - Most of the filters in MetalPetal accept unpremultiplied alpha and opaque images and output unpremultiplied alpha images.

-- Filters with `outputAlphaType` property accpet inputs of all alpha types.
+- Filters with `outputAlphaType` property accept inputs of all alpha types.
 And you can use `outputAlphaType` to specify the alpha type of the output image.

     e.g. `MTIBlendFilter`, `MTIMultilayerCompositingFilter`, `MTICoreImageUnaryFilter`